-The Group Activities/Extended Applications require written reports and frequently require use of the Internet or a library.
-Some Extended Applications call for students to use literature or the Internet to find a graph or table of discrete data describing an issue.
+The Group Activities/Extended Applications require written reports and frequently require use of the internet or library.
+Some Extended Applications call for students to use literature or the internet to find a graph or table of discrete data describing an issue.
 They are then required to make a scatter plot of the data, determine the function type that is the best fit for the data, create the model, discuss how well the model fits the data, and discuss how it can be used to analyze the issue.

-- Answers to Selected Exercises include answers to all Chapter Skills Checks, Chapter Reviews, and odd-numbered application exercises so students have feedback regarding the exercises they work. - Supplements are provided that will help students and instructors use technology to improve the learning and teaching experience.
-See the instructor and student resources lists.
+- Answers to Selected Exercises include answers to all Chapter Skills Checks and Chapter Reviews, so students have feedback regarding the exercises they work. - Supplements are provided that will help students and instructors use technology to improve the learning and teaching experience.
+See the supplements list.